-Evacuation of people trapped by militant attack in Mozambique runs into ambush, reports say
+Foreigners and locals among dozens killed in Mozambique terror attack

 According to several accounts provided to CNN, a convoy of about 17 vehicles left Palma on late Friday afternoon.
 There were many foreign workers in the convoy as well as Mozambicans.
 Palma is near a major natural gas project run by the French company Total.

 A regional security source based in Pemba said the convoy was ambushed and only seven vehicles reached safety.
 However, several people in those vehicles were killed or injured.
 The other vehicles and their occupants remain unaccounted for, source said.

 Another source -- who works in the area and has direct knowledge of the logistics operation -- told CNN that at least eight vehicles in the convoy were still missing.
 When asked how many people were still unaccounted for, the source said at least 50, adding it was a "conservative estimate."

 The accounts provided to CNN say the convoy left a hotel on the northern outskirts of Palma heading towards the large Total natural gas project on the Afungi Peninsula, some 15 kilometers away.
 But it had no air cover from helicopters that had been deployed to the area by a South African military contractor.